 The condos selected in the basket are deemed iconic enough to be representative of prices in a particular precinct that is smaller than a whole central region or outside central region as defined by URA.
 For areas outside central region we also tend to pick condos either right at or nearest MRT stations as these tend to be well sought after by investors.
 Our basket would allow property investors to see the actual variation in prices over time for a particular group of condos that are fairly well-known in Singapore.
 However our illustration is nothing more than simple averages of all transactions done over 6-month periods and in cases where there are less than 5 transactions (marked with an asterisk) do take the reading with a pinch of salt.
 We also highlight the highest psf achieved in the period.

-So now let us take a look at our basket of condos and their performance over the 2 halves of 2017.
+So, before you buy condo Singapore, let us take a look at our basket and their performance over the 2 halves of 2017.
 The double-digit percentage change in psf prices are highlighted for you in blue (rise) and red (fall).

 Of noteworthy mention is that even at the luxury segment, our benchmark condo Ardmore Park has continued its momentum of increasing average transacted prices from 2.8% (based on our previous comparison in Aug 2017) to now 4.4%, albeit the highest price achieved has come down.